geoffmcl/test-regex/README.md

 Unix: Assume using (default) `Unix Makefiles` generator

+Checkout `build-me.sh`.
+It may work for you...

     $ cd build
     $ cmake .. -DCMAKE_BUILD_TYPE=Release [options]
     $ make

 Windows: Assume using a MSVC install

+Checkout `build-me.bat`.
+It may work for you, perhaps with adjustment of the boost install location...

     $ cd build
     $ cmake .. [options]